 It is the soil excavated from the deep tunnels that homeowners find on their lawns, piled up in mounds that resemble little volcanoes.
 These mounds are a dead giveaway that your problem is not voles, but moles.
 Voles leave no mounds at all behind.

 Perhaps you have made a positive identification of the culprit: you've got voles.
 Or perhaps you do not have voles on your landscape, but you wish to find out how to keep it that way.
 Prevention sure beats battling lawn and garden pests after they've already arrived.
 By taking preventive measures, you can stick to purely natural pest control, which is beneficial both to your health and to the health of the environment.
 Natural pest control can also save you money since you won't have to go out and buy pest control products.
 I'll have more to say about natural pest control against voles in a moment.
 But first, let's find out exactly what kind of damage voles do to your lawn, garden and landscaping plants.

 Natural Pest Control Measures Against Voles

 A vole pest problem is most likely to arise in yards where voles have abundant amounts of vegetation and debris to hide under and build their nests.
-If you keep your garden weeded, avoid planting dense ground covers such as creeping junipers and keep your lawn mowed, you're less likely to have to worry about voles in the first place.
+If you keep your garden weeded, avoid planting dense ground covers such as creeping junipers and keep your lawn mowed, you're less likely to have to worry about voles.
 That's rule #1 of integrated pest management (IPM): preventing pest problems through foresight, rather than waiting for damage to occur and then killing pests as an afterthought.